 - Find out if you need to take out a separate rider and what that will cost you per month.

-- See if there are any items the current policy won’t cover, like cash or jewelry.
+- See if there are any items the current policy won’t cover.
+(For example, cash and jewelry are not covered by tenant insurance.)

 - Ask the storage company what proof of insurance they need.
 Many (including us at Life Storage) will require a copy of the Declaration Page, which is a standardized outline of coverage that specifies whether or not coverage extends off-site.

-You might pay a little bit more going through your storage company for insurance, but claims are generally more straightforward to process because the insurance company works closely with the storage company.
+Some storage companies have preferred providers they can easily connect you with at the point of making your storage unit reservation.
+You might miss out on the opportunity to price match and find the lowest cost policy, but claims are generally more straightforward to process because the insurance company works closely with the storage company.
 Don’t make the mistake of thinking that the storage company is providing you with insurance.
 This common misconception is not the case.
 More often than not, the storage company acts as the go-between, connecting you with a completely independent company.

-You have three options when it comes to storage unit insurance: use an existing policy, get a policy through an affiliated insurance company at the storage facility, or search for a third party company.
+You have three options when it comes to insurance coverage for your stored property: use an existing policy, obtain coverage through an affiliated insurance company at the storage facility, or search for a third party company.
 To help you decide, research the offerings of each option.
-Some things to look into include:
+Some things to look for into include:

-- Coverage limit — Is there a max coverage limit?
+- Coverage limit — Is there a maximun coverage limit?
 Figure out the value of your storage items then decide which policy will provide the most coverage based on your needs.

 - Inventory restrictions — Find out if there is anything that the policy will not cover, like cash or jewelry.
 Do an inventory of everything you will be storing and make sure you are covered.
 If any item has a high value, find out if you need an appraisal with it.